Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 In line (7) you see the same while loop as used for the counting down, but now the condition has been given a name (`counting`).
 This name can be used to break out of the loop when you have nested while loops (see § 15.3).

 ### 15.1.3 Printing out a recursive list
 In § 12.6 we constructed a linked-list with a recursive struct LinkedList.
-To print out its data, now we can do this through a loop mechanism, see _15.2_while_looping_through_a_linked_list.jai_.
+To print out its data, now we can do this through a loop mechanism, See *15.2_while_looping_through_a_linked_list.jai*.
 This has the same definition of LinkedList and variable lst as in example 13.3_linked_list.jai, so we omit this code here; the following code is used between c.next = null and the free statements:

 ```c++
     print("List printed in a while loop: \n");